Ardumower/Sunray/ublox_f9p_configs/readme.txt

-ublox f9p (rover) configuration files
+A) ublox f9p (rover) configuration files

 NOTE: see Wiki ( https://wiki.ardumower.de/index.php?title=Ardumower_Sunray#Rover_configuration_.28messages.29 )
  for details on how to transfer a ublox configuration file to your ublox f9p GPS receiver.

- Don't forget to save a sent configuration after transferring (ucenter->View->configuratiion view->CFG->Send)
+ Don't forget to permanently save a configuration after transferring (ucenter->View->configuratiion view->CFG->Send)

 ----------------------------------------------